JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-collections.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-tour-lists-declaration"}

-> To prevent unwanted modifications, you can obtain read-only views of mutable lists by assigning them to a `List`:
+> To prevent unwanted modifications, you can create a read-only view of a mutable list by assigning it to a `List`:
+>
 > ```kotlin
 >     val shapes: MutableList<String> = mutableListOf("triangle", "square", "circle")
 >     val shapesLocked: List<String> = shapes